Prish20/Prish20/README.md

 ## About Me

 I'm a Full Stack Developer with a passion for creating web and mobile applications.
-As an ALX trained Full Stack Software Engineer, I bring a unique blend of technical expertise and creative problem-solving to every project.
+As an ALX trained Software Engineer, I bring a unique blend of technical expertise and creative problem-solving to every project.

 - Open to collaborations on team projects and open-source initiatives
 - Technical writer sharing knowledge with the community